9 Self Assessment Activities for ESL Learners

 The answering student then responds based on their proficiency level (very well, okay, not so great, etc.) and then writes their response into their personal rubric sheet.

-At the end of the lesson, rubric sheets should be kept in a student portfolio and used to compare progress later down the road.
+Keep the rubric sheets in a student portfolio and use them to compare progress later down the road.

 Objective: Explain language learning difficulties and give language advice.